Blepharomastix haedulalis

-Blepharomastix haedulalis is a moth in the family Crambidae.
+Blepharomastix haedulalis is a species of moth in the family Crambidae.
 It is found in Mexico and southern Texas.

+Description

 The wingspan is about 27 mm.
 The forewings are powdery grey, with a somewhat carneous underground, shaded darker along the costa.
 The inner line is blackish and the terminal line is slender and black.
 The hindwings are silky whitish, with faint carneous tint.